ethereum/remix-project/docs/tutorial_debug.rst

 In that case it is important to be aware of the exception and to locate where the exception is in the source code.

-Remix will warn you when the execution throw an exception.
-The ``warning`` button will jump the execution to the last opcode before the exception happened.
+Remix will warn you when the execution throws an exception.
+The ``warning`` button will jump to the last opcode before the exception happened.

 .. image:: remix_executionexception.png